unicef/etools-infra/docs/docker-cheatsheet.md

 For example, `docker rm etoolsinfra_db_1` should remove the db container.
 After you do this you will need to rebuild it (typically with `fab devup`).

+### Running a single container (in the backround)

+To run just a single container, use the following:

+`docker-compose -f docker-compose.dev.yml up db`

+If you want to run it in the background, just add `-d`

+`docker-compose -f docker-compose.dev.yml up -d db`

+You can stop it with `docker stop`.
+E.g.

+`docker stop etoolsinfra_db_1`

+### Stop all running containers

+Useful in case you've started a bunch of stuff in the background.

+`docker stop $(docker ps -a -q)`

 ### Rebuilding a single container in place

 Sometimes you just want to rebuild an image in place - e.g. if you make changes to the proxy config file.